Point La Jolla

 Seasonal to Year-Round Closure Proposal

 On September 18, 2023, the City Council heard Item 201 to adopt an ordinance amending section 63.0102(g) relating to the Use of Point La Jolla and Boomer Beach Areas from a Seasonal to Year-Round Closure and adopt a resolution adopting the Addendum to the Final Negative Declaration for the La Jolla Children’s Pool Enclosure for the Year-Round Closure.
-Council supported the item, which will return for a second reading before final passage.
+Council supported the item.
+Council adopted the final passage of the Ordinance.

 2023 Coastal Development Permit